 Is Asphalt a Reliable Material?

 Yes, asphalt is a sustainable material that provides long-term solutions for road construction.
-A few pavements alleviate noise pollution while others reduce environmental concerns.
+Some pavements alleviate noise pollution while others reduce environmental concerns.
 Note that asphalt is also a reliable material for the water environment.
-Unfortunately, a few people assume it isn’t ideal for the water environment because it is soluble and harmful to marine life.
+Unfortunately, some people assume it isn’t ideal for the water environment because it is soluble and harmful to marine life.

 However, its use shows that it is safe for all applications.
-For instance, people have used it in fish hatcheries for several years.
-Besides, construction workers have also successfully used it for reservoirs of drinking water.
+For instance, people have used it in fish hatcheries for several years, and construction workers have successfully used it for reservoirs of drinking water.
 Humans drank water from them, and no issues were reported.

 Is There An Issue Living By An Asphalt Plant?

 An asphalt plant is the manufacturing site of asphalt.
 Studies reveal that even if an asphalt plant adheres to the state and federal air pollution standards, it is not entirely safe to live nearby.

 Asphalt plants produce toxic air pollutants that may cause skin irritation and respiratory issues.
 Therefore, living away from the manufacturing sites is better to keep yourself safe and healthy.